iot-Noob/API-Boiler-Plate/README.md

 # FastAPI Authentication Example

-This project demonstrates how to use FastAPI with JWT for authentication and bcrypt for password hashing.
+This project demonstrates how to use FastAPI with JWT for authentication and Argon2 for password hashing.
 The application includes endpoints for user login, signup, account update, and account deletion.

 ## Prerequisites

 - Python 3.7+
 - FastAPI
 - Uvicorn
+- Argon2
 - Bcrypt
 - JWT
 - SQLite (or any other database supported by your `RunQuery` function)